-These results suggest that liquidity shortage is unlikely to be the reason for the widening price difference.
-On the contrary, the volume is modestly larger when attention to institutional failure is greater; thus, arbitrageurs could make the market more efficient.
-However, we still observe a significant increase in price deviation.
-Moreover, our results hold when we control trading volume and different trading volume thresholds.
+These results suggest that liquidity shortage is unlikely to fully explain the widening price difference.
+On the contrary, the volume tends to be higher during periods with more attention to institutional failure.
+Thus, it is consistent with the mechanism that stronger local Bitcoin demand drives a higher price and trading volume.
+Moreover, our baseline results (Prediction 1) hold when we control trading volume and different trading volume thresholds.
 Therefore, liquidity is unlikely to be the driving force for price deviation changes.

-5.3 Exchange Rates
+6.4 Exchange Rates

-The exchange rate is an essential variable for price deviation construction.
+The exchange rate is an essential variable for price deviation calculation.
+This subsection rules out that exchange rate changes drive our findings.
 We first evaluate whether exchange rate changes affect the price deviation.
-Figure A.17 plots the coefficients of uni-variate regressions of price deviation on lead and lagged exchange rate returns.
-We find that one-week lagged and simultaneous currency appreciation contributes to the increase in price deviation: a one-bps increase in the exchange rate translates into a 0.2 bps increase in price deviation.
+Figure A.20 plots the coefficients of uni-variate regressions of price deviation on lead and lagged exchange rate returns.
+We find that oneweek lagged and simultaneous currency appreciation contributes to the increase in price deviation: a one-bps increase in the exchange rate translates into a 0.2 bps increase in price deviation.
 The response shrinks to 0.1 bps with two-week lagged exchange rate returns and almost zero with more lags.
 For any shock in the exchange rate, about 20% passes into price deviation simultaneously and takes about two to three weeks to fade away.
-The relationship itself illustrates the limited arbitrage in cryptocurrency trading.
+The relationship itself demonstrates the limited arbitrage in cryptocurrency trading.

 Do exchange rate impacts contaminate our empirical identifications?
-The short answer is no. We add the currency exchange rate index36, and simultaneous currency returns to the main specifications in Appendix Table A.7.
-The coefficients do not change much: the Bitcoin price deviations rise by 179.38 bps (s.e.=68.12) when we control for simultaneous currency return, 160.52 bps (s.e.=55.24) after controlling for the exchange rate and Ethereum price deviations rise by 121.12 bps (s.e.=43.08) when we control for simultaneous currency return, 119.22 bps (s.e.=42.17) when we control for the exchange rate.
-Consistent with Figure A.17, exchange rate returns do positively predict the price deviations, but orthogonal to the factors that we document in Section 5.
+The short answer is no. We add the currency exchange rate index54, and simultaneous currency returns to the main specifications in Table A.10.
+The coefficients do not change much: the Bitcoin price deviations rise by 179.38 bps (s.e.=68.12) when we control for simultaneous currency return, 160.52 bps (s.e.=55.24) after controlling for the exchange rate and Ethereum price deviations rise by 121.12 bps (s.e.=43.08) when we control for simultaneous currency return, 119.22 bps (s.ez.=42.17) when we control for the exchange rate.
+Consistent with Figure A.20, exchange rate returns positively predict the price deviations but are orthogonal to the IFP factor.

-36The index is the cumulative log currency returns, starting from January 2015.
+54The index is the cumulative log currency returns, starting from January 2015.
 The index measures the relative exchange rates in our sample period.

-We further explore whether Bitcoin price deviations can predict anything in the currency markets.
+We further explore whether Bitcoin price deviations can predict potential depreciation in the currency markets, e.g., investors might want to build a Bitcoin position to hedge the future currency depreciation risk in the home country.
 First, we relate Bitcoin price deviations to the covered interest parity (CIP) deviations (Du et al. (2018)).
-Table A.20, Column (1) reports the univariate regression but does not identify any relationship with CIP deviations.
-In Columns (2)-(5), we check whether Bitcoin price deviations predict any currency depreciation or appreciation.
-We also find no evidence that Bitcoin price deviations predict anything in the future one week, eight weeks, or 24 weeks in the future.
+Table A.25, Column (1) reports the univariate regression but does not identify any relationship with CIP deviations.
+In Columns (2)-(5), we check whether Bitcoin price deviations predict currency depreciation or appreciation.
+We also find no evidence that Bitcoin price deviations predict anything in the future one week, eight weeks, or 24 weeks.
 Moreover, a high-rise price deviation does not indicate a higher probability of a fiat currency crisis, defined as a 15% depreciation in the following 24 weeks.
 Our results imply that Bitcoin price deviations mostly come from the factors determining Bitcoin demand but contain little information on FX markets.

-5.4 Roles of Capital Controls
+6.5 Roles of Capital Controls

 Many barriers can arise in this procedure and prevent arbitragers from acting.
-It is often argued in the literature that capital controls are the primary reason for price deviations across countries.37.
-This section investigates the role of capital control in driving price deviation.
+It is often argued in the literature that capital controls are the primary reason for price deviations across countries.55 This section investigates the role of capital control in driving price deviation responses to IFP.